Gilbert Clayton: Early life

-Born in Ryde, Isle of Wight, Clayton was the eldest son of Lt.
-Col. William Lewis Nicholl Clayton, and his wife, Maria Martha Pilkington.
+Born in Ryde, Isle of Wight, Clayton was the eldest son of Lieutenant Colonel William Lewis Nicholl Clayton, and his wife, Maria Martha Pilkington.
 He was educated at the Isle of Wight College and the Royal Military Academy, Woolwich.
-He become an officer in the Royal Artillery in 1895.
+He become an officer in the Royal Artillery in October 1895.
 He was part of the forces sent to the Sudan during the closing stages of the Mahdist War, seeing action in the Battle of Atbara (1898).
 He then served in Egypt, but in 1910 he retired and left the army to work as private secretary to the Governor-General of Sudan, Sir Francis Reginald Wingate.

-World War I
+First World War

-During World War I, Clayton worked in army intelligence in Cairo, Egypt, serving in the newly formed Arab Bureau.
+During the First World War, Clayton worked in army intelligence in Cairo, Egypt, serving in the newly formed Arab Bureau.
 In 1914, he sent a secret memorandum to Lord Kitchener, suggesting that Britain work with the Arabs to overthrow their Ottoman rulers.
-He became Director of Intelligence, and was promoted Brigadier-General.
+He became Director of Intelligence, and was promoted to temporary brigadier general and later to lieutenant general, dated 7 October 1917.
 In this role, he worked with many of the people that helped to trigger the Arab Revolt against the Ottoman Turks.